PedroMarianoAlmeida/offical-turbo-v1/README.md

 - [x] Improve text (remove the =D, keep formal) - Put all copy in a external file, this will be useful on i18n - TOO BORING OMG
 - [ ] Upgrade Step 2 Form
   - [x] Improve the Reference artwork - It is not clear that it is a link, and the google result is not useful - [x] And even if the array is empty, the art reference is there
-  - [ ] Add the Step 1 text as remainder
+  - [x] Add the Step 1 text as remainder
-  - [ ] Add a button of "Keep suggestion" and the the placeholder will became the answer
 - [ ] Upgrade Step 3
   - [ ] Add a Copy prompt button (then the user will be able to get the prompt and generate the image somewhere else)
 - [ ] Upgrade Step 4